.We’re NU Online Viewpoint. Welcome to our blog.

 Allison is the program manager for Norwich's Bachelor of Science in Criminal Justice and Master of Science in Criminal Justice programs, having previously held the position of admissions director for the College of Graduate and Continuing Studies at Norwich.
 An adjunct faculty member and academic advisor in Norwich’s criminal justice department since 2006, she teaches courses on criminology, victimology, introduction to the criminal justice system and the police.

-Bethany is the Director of Admissions for Norwich University's online degree completion programs.
+Bethany is the Director of Enrollment for Norwich University's online degree completion programs.
 She arrived at Norwich in 2014 with experience working as a lead graduate assistant for admissions and graduate affairs at Regis College.
 She enjoys working closely with applicants to the online bachelor's programs.